 Consequently, the high-level outcomes, the Capabilities in Practice (here), are not easily measured by direct reference to a scale.

 The solution lies within the curriculum.
 The basis of entrustment is that the person is trusted to perform an activity under any circumstances.
-The curriculum explicitly requires trainees to gain experience in more-or-less any situation that may face them in future.
-Thus a trainee should perform in all geographic settings – intensive care, social service day centres, patient’s homes, etc. The curriculum requires that a trainee gains experience in all locations.
+The curriculum explicitly requires trainees to gain experience in more or less any situation that may face in future.
+Thus a trainee should perform in all geographic settings – intensive care, social service day centres, patient homes, etc. The curriculum requires that a trainee gains experience in all locations.
 Equally, a trainee should assess the rehabilitation needs of patients of all ages and with any disorder or condition.
 The curriculum requires evidence of this.

-The curriculum also requires work-based assessments and encourages trainees to obtain this over a wide variety of conditions from a wide array of assessors.
-The entrustment literature stresses the importance of constructive comment and feedback and the relative unimportance of a score or rating. (here) The Rough Guide (to the curriculum) encourages trainees to ensure that they get constructive, relatively detailed comments.
+The curriculum also requires work-based assessments and encourages trainees to obtain this over various conditions from various assessors.
+The entrustment literature stresses the importance of constructive comments and feedback and the relative unimportance of a score or rating. (here) The Rough Guide (to the curriculum) encourages trainees to ensure that they get constructive, relatively detailed comments.
 These provide helpful evidence.

 The curriculum does not mention competencies in specific activities.
 The syllabus does give 39 areas where a trainee can achieve competency.
 It is unlikely that anyone will acquire all 39!
-However, the syllabus provides a guide to the trainee and trainer to develop the vital characteristic needed for entrustment in clinical activities and capability at the task.
+However, the syllabus guides the trainee and trainer to develop the vital characteristic needed for entrustment in clinical activities and capability at the task.
 These are not recorded directly but will be assessed in case-based discussions and other work-based assessments.